Definition of Personification

 Function of Personification

 Personification is not merely a decorative device but it serves the purpose of giving deeper meanings to literary texts.
-It adds vividness to expressions as we always look at the world from human perspective.
+It adds vividness to expressions as we always look at the world from a human perspective.
 Writers and poets rely on personification to bring inanimate things to life, so that their nature and actions are understood in a better way.
-Because it is easier for us to relate to something that is human or possess human traits.
+Because it is easier for us to relate to something that is human or that possesses human traits.
 Its use encourages us to develop a perspective that is new as well as creative.